Auros/SiraLocalizer/README.md

 - To avoid collisions with base game keys and other mods' keys, all the keys you add should have a prefix that uniquely identifies your mod.

 ### Creating a Polyglot Translation File
-Polyglot stores translations in CSV or TSV files.
-We *highly* recommend using a CSV file since it supports line breaks inside values and empty columns are easier to format.
 Polyglot's file format is very straightforward: the first column is the translation key, the second column is context to help translators, and the rest of the columns are translations following [the order in the Locale enum](SiraLocalizer/Locale.cs).

 If you plan on using SiraLocalizer for translations, this is what your mod's CSV file should look like:
 ```text